Self-care

-Self-care has been defined as the process of establishing behaviors to ensure holistic well-being of oneself, to promote health, and to actively management of illness when it occurs.
-Individuals engage in some form of self-care daily with food choices, exercise, sleep, and dental care.
-Self-care is not only a solo activity as the community—a group that supports the person performing self-care—overall plays a large role in access to, implementation of, and success of self-care activities.
+Self-care is the process of establishing behaviors to ensure holistic well-being of oneself, to promote health, and actively manage illness when it occurs.
+Individuals engage in some form of self-care daily with food choices, exercise, sleep, and hygiene.
+Self-care is not only a solo activity, as the community—a group that supports the person performing self-care—overall plays a role in access to, implementation of, and success of self-care activities.

 Routine self-care is important when someone is not experiencing any symptoms of illness, but self-care becomes essential when illness occurs.
 General benefits of routine self-care include prevention of illness, improved mental health, and comparatively better quality of life.
-Self-care practices can greatly vary from individual to individual as it is a very personal act.
+Self-care practices vary from individual to individual.
 Self-care is seen as a partial solution to the global rise in health care costs that is placed on governments worldwide.

 A lack of self-care in terms of personal health, hygiene and living conditions is referred to as self-neglect.
-The use of caregivers and personal care assistants may be needed.
+Caregivers or personal care assistants may be needed.
 There is a growing body of knowledge related to these home care workers.

-There exists a close overlap between the term self-care and self-management introduced by Lorig and Holman.
+Self-care and self-management, as described by Lorig and Holman, are closely related concepts.
 In their spearheading paper, they defined three self-management tasks: medical management, role management, and emotional management; and six self-management skills: problem solving, decision making, resource utilization, the formation of a patient–provider partnership, action planning, and self-tailoring.